forvy/python/selenium-python-test/README.md

 # Selenium-Python-Example

-This repository contains the base setup of an UI testing project, using Python, Selenium Webdriver and Page Object Model pattern.
+This repository contains the base setup of a UI testing project, using Python, Selenium Webdriver, and Page Object Model pattern.

-A simple search in DuckDuckGo to check that results are displayed is used as example
+A simple search in DuckDuckGo to check that results are displayed is used as an example

 # Requirements

 * Python 3.7.X
-* pip and setuptools
+* pip and setup tools
 * [venv](<https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>) (recommended)

-# Instalation
+# Installation

 1. Download or clone the repository
 2. Open a terminal